danaZo/Implementation-Of-Malloc-Free-On-Multi-Threaded-System/readme.txt

-Hi, to run the project use make all this will create executeables with the names : server, client and test_server test_stack run the server and then the client run the test executeable to test the stack and the server
+to run the project use make all this will create executeables with the names : server, client and test_server test_stack run the server and then the client run the test executeable to test the stack and the server